spacetelescope/bibcat/docs/llm.md

 **Merge Chunks**

 To merge all llm output chunks back into a single file, use the merge, `-m` flag.
+This merges both the llm output files and any summary evaluation files.
+See `chunker.SubmissionManager.merge_outputs` for details.
 `bibcat llm batch process -b /Users/bcherinka/Work/stsci/bibcat_data/output/output/llms/openai_gpt-4.1-mini/gs_large_batchfile.jsonl -m`

 ```